In this Lesson we will be doing more work with compound inequalities.

 Write a hollow dot over -1 and 8 and then an arrowed line extending over all the values that are either less than -1 or greater than 8.

 Graph these “and” statements on number line, then look at the graphed number lines to help you write one single inequality.

 x > -3 and x < 3,

-The solution set to the statement x > -3 and x < 3 is the values that satisfy both parts, visually this is the part of the graph that is covered by both lines that we plotted in the line graph above.
+The solution set to the statement x > -3 and x < 3 are the values that satisfy both parts.
+Visually this is the part of the graph that is covered by both lines that we plotted in the line graph above.

 This will look like -3 < x < 3,

 Compare this to the line we have written and you may be able to see the similarities.